oyanzhi/tp/docs/UserGuide.md

 Examples:

 * `note 1 Client is interested in policy abc`
-* `note 2 Client wants to renew policy`
+* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd person in FinHub.
+* `find Betsy` followed by `note 1 Client wants to know about about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st person in the result of the `find` command
 <br>

 ### Deleting a meeting note : `nDelete`

-Deletes a meeting note from a specified person from the address book.
+Deletes a meeting note from a specified person in FinHub.

 Format: `nDelete CLIENT_INDEX MEETING_NOTE_INDEX`

-* Deletes the meeting note at the specified `MEETING_NOTE_INDEX` of the specified person at `CLIENT_INDEX`.
+* Deletes the meeting note at the given `MEETING_NOTE_INDEX` for the person listed at `CLIENT_INDEX`.
-* The indices refer to the index number shown in the displayed person list.
+* `CLIENT_INDEX` refers to the index number of the person shown in the displayed person list.
+* `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified person's displayed meeting note list.
 * The indices **must be positive integers** 1, 2, 3, …​
 * Both the client index and meeting note index must be provided.
 * Only one meeting note can be deleted at a time.

 Examples:

-* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd person in the address book.
+* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd person in FinHub.
 * `find Betsy` followed by `nDelete 1 1` deletes the 1st meeting note of the 1st person in the results of the `find` command.